brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 To show the validators we need to use the `formInputs` property of the `<form-input-wrapper>` component.
 The errors that we want to show live in `formInputs?.first?.formControl?.errors`.
-The validation errors aht `class-validator` spits out has a very specific format:
+The validation errors that `class-validator` spits out have a very specific format:
 `constraints[keyname]` holds the validation message.
 We know multiple validation messages for one form input is possible so let's write a pipe to loop over that data and return the list.
 Let's create a `formInputErrors` pipe that checks if there are constraints, and if there are any, it returns a nice list